 5.1.
-General information on pension benefits realised by ZUS
+General information on pension benefits provided by ZUS

-In 2022, the Social Insurance Institution made monthly pension payments to an average of 7.9 million people.
-The total amount of pensions was PLN 261.9 billion.
+In 2023, the Social Insurance Institution paid out pensions to an average of 7.9 million pensioners every month.
+The total amount of pensions was PLN 311.2 billion.

 The diagram below illustrates how the number of persons who receive long-term benefits: old-age pensions and disability pensions, has changed over the past several years.
 The number of old-age pension recipients is slowly increasing, while the number of disability pension recipients is decreasing.